defectedrebel/defectedrebel/README.md

 Don't make sex-al jokes at me unless a close freind

-Death jokes or death threats esp to my freinds results in perm block .
+Death jokes,disrespectful behavior or death threats esp to my freinds results in perm block .

+,

 • Might add more here later